-I'm an interpreter who's been in DC for 4 years (as of 2012).
+I'm an interpreter who's been in DC since 2008.
 I love it here!

 I speak a couple languages, have lived with 30 roommates at my last count (I've lived in 3 different group houses with month-to-month leases, & lots of subleasers).

 Luckily, I really like people!

 I've lived in Spain, Ecuador, & Belize, but I grew up in Nevada & Kansas (with a stop in Indiana for college).
 I know Spanish, English, and American Sign Language.
 My roommate is a friendly, laid-back bilingual technical trainer (self-employed).
 He is originally from Texas and studied abroad in Spain the same time I did, right after high school.
 He has also traveled all over as a solo adventurer.
 He speaks English and Spanish and has never met a stranger.